 A survey of criticism and theory, introducing students to various methods of reading and evaluating literary texts.
-Category E.
+Category E. Prerequisite: Any 200-level ENGL course with a D or better.

 ENGL 342.
 Contemporary English Grammar & Usage.
 3 Hours.

 A study of predominant theories of English grammar and issues related to the English language.
 In addition to theories of grammar, topics will include language varieties, dialects, orality, and literacy.
 Required for licensure as a teacher of English.
 Category E.